Keane's 'brave' comments 'a nice thing' - Sykes

 "I knew it was going to be a difficult decision.
 I knew if I was to stay, which was something I wouldn't have wanted to do, I felt my foot was already in the door.

-"I had never been around the Ireland set up and I knew it was going to be difficult.
+"I had never been around the Ireland set-up and I knew it was going to be difficult.

 "Thankfully now, with club performance, I feel like I have deserved my chance here," added the in-form utility player.

-Sykes is philosphical about his choice, saying his decision was taken more on family grounds and his pride in representing people in the area he is from.
+Sykes is philosophical about his choice, saying his decision was taken more on family grounds and his pride in representing people in the area he is from.

 "For me it is more so to do with the family side of things.
 People in the area always wishing me well," explained the ex-Oxford United player.